blakemorgan/tf-aws-lab/instructions/2-terraform.md

 3. *Networks*: Next we need to create the Virutal Private Cloud and additional networking resources for that VPC:
    - Create a Terraform file called `networks.tf`
    - Create a [VPC](https://www.terraform.io/docs/providers/aws/r/vpc.html) with a CIDR block of 172.20.0.0/16.
-   - Create two [subnets](https://www.terraform.io/docs/providers/aws/r/vpc.html) in the newly created VPC: one accessibly by the internet and one with no connection to the internet.
+   - Create three [subnets](https://www.terraform.io/docs/providers/aws/r/vpc.html) in the newly created VPC: one accessible by the internet and two with no connection to the internet.
    - Create an [internet gateway](https://www.terraform.io/docs/providers/aws/r/internet_gateway.html) for your new VPC.
    - Create a [route table](https://www.terraform.io/docs/providers/aws/r/route_table.html) with a [route table association](https://www.terraform.io/docs/providers/aws/r/route_table_association.html) connecting your public subnet to the internet gateway.
    - Create a [security group](https://www.terraform.io/docs/providers/aws/r/security_group.html) allowing SSH, HTTP, and MySQL access into your VPC and all outbound connections.